omeka/omeka-s-enduser/sites/site_navigation.md

 ## Editing and Arranging Navigation
 When you add a link block it is automatically expanded.
 To collapse an open link block, click the edit (pencil) icon in the  upper right corner of each block, next to the delete (trash) icon.
 When you arrive at the Navigation tab after saving changes or from the main site edit page, the navigation items should be collapsed; open the block by clicking the edit (pencil) icon.

+The topmost item in the navigation is the main page for your site.

 You can arrange your navigation links by dragging and dropping them into your preferred order.
 Nest links by dragging the desired child link on top of the desired parent link; when you do so a small black triangle should appear to the left of the parent block.